On the jump of the cover time in random geometric graphs: Introduction

 \subsection{Outline of proofs}

 The approach we follow is based on the idea of seeing the graph as an electric network.
-The main focus of the paper is therefore to obtain good enough bounds on the effective resistance.
+The main focus of the paper is therefore to obtain sharp bounds on the effective resistance.

-The lower bound of the proof of Theorem~\ref{ref:main1} is comparably simpler: depending on the regime of the radius, either we find pending paths of order $\log n / r^d$ (as in the paper of Abe~\cite{aberesistance}), or we will find many vertices of degree $1$ inside the giant component.
-The upper bound is also inspired by Abe's result in~\cite{aberesistance} on $\tau_{cov}$ of a supercritical percolation cluster on $\mathbb{Z}^d$: we first mimic Abe's backbone construction from~\cite{aberesistance} over Bernoulli percolation now using a suitable renormalization scheme on the random geometric graph for fixed radius $r$.
-We then use this structure to build a flow that dissipates energy in a convenient way: we have to be careful with the construction as there are additional obstacles that do not appear in Bernoulli percolation, such as the fact that crossings could be arbitrarily close to one another or that we may have to extract induced paths from paths in densely populated areas.
-When the typical degree is tending to infinity, one extra splitting of the flow is introduced in order to bound the effective resistance between any two vertices of a certain backbone (which is large and well spread out) by $O(\log n / r^{2d})$.
+The lower bound of the proof of Theorem~\ref{ref:main1} is comparably simpler: when $(1+\eps)r_g\le r\le cr_c$ for some $c$ small enough, we prove that there are polynomially many pending paths of order $\log n /r^d$ (as in the paper of Abe~\cite{aberesistance}).
+In the case $cr_c\le r\le (1-\eps)r_c$, we will prove that there are many vertices with degree $1$ that belong to the giant component.
+The upper bound is inspired by Abe's result in~\cite{aberesistance} on $\tau_{cov}$ of the supercritical percolation cluster on $\mathbb{Z}^d$: we first need to adapt his backbone (which can be understood as a large chunk of $L_1$ that is almost everywhere) construction by using a suitable renormalization scheme on the random geometric graph for fixed radius $r$.
+We then use this structure to build a flow.
+Extra care is needed, as there are additional obstacles that do not appear in Bernoulli percolation: crossing may be arbitrarily close to one another, and we may have to extract induced paths from paths in densely populated areas.
+When the typical degree is tending to infinity, one extra splitting of the flow is introduced in order to bound the effective resistance between any two vertices of a certain backbone by $O((\log n) / r^{2d})$.

 The proof of Theorem~\ref{ref:main2} elaborates on the idea of the upper bound of Theorem~\ref{ref:main1} by an additional ingredient: on the one hand, since the typical degree is high, we need again the extra splitting from the case when the radius tends to infinity.
 On the other hand, we then show that other vertices outside this backbone cannot be separated from the backbone by taking out too few vertices: we will find many short internally vertex-disjoint paths between any vertex outside and some vertex inside the backbone, on which we can split the flow again evenly.